 Maybe the most important characteristic of an orally transmitted story is that it changes each time it is told.
-I have a 250 pages thick book comprising the same ballad which was transmitted orally for a very long time until various people decided during Romanticism to write it down.
+This makes stories indeed „marvelous“.
+I own a 250 pages thick book comprising the same ballad which was transmitted orally for a very long time until various people decided during Romanticism to write it down.
 The book totals 50 different versions of the same ballad.
 In this respect an orally transmitted story is a wonderful metaphor for a requirement in the agile sense:

 - Stories require interaction, there is one person that recounts and one that listens.
 The story teller generally has the desire of being understood, as the customer has the desire to get the product he wants and needs.

 - The listener must have the ability to emerge in the imaginary world of the narration just like a developer or his representative must have the ability of understanding the customer’s domain and jargon.

 - Stories can change each time they are told.
 Each relator might have his own version.